rubylaser/rubylaser.github.io/_tabs/about.md

 I can help you connect with your target audience using tools like SEO while providing you a clean CMS to administrate your content easily.

-If you’re looking for a unique website, please feel free to [contact me](http://zackreed.me/contact/ "Contact").
+If you’re looking for a unique website, please feel free to [contact me](/contact/ "Contact").

-## 3D Modeling and Animation

-I’ve also learned to use [Blender](http://blender.org/) and Revit for creating 3D visualization models for staging and logistics on our construction sites.
-Since then I’ve created some pretty neat things that you can view in my [portfolio](http://zackreed.me/category/portfolio/).
-If you have a project that you think would be better in 3D, please [drop me a line](http://zackreed.me/contact/ "Contact").